The Wheel of Time (TV series): Music

 Showrunner Rafe Judkins said that for the soundtrack he "did not want to be what the cliché is, i.e., typical, what one would expect of that genre".
 Composer Lorne Balfe instead referred to "a big hot pot of different styles" such as Balinese, Celtic, Southern, and Cajun, feeling that it was important to give the soundtrack more modern touches and "not to make it just traditional 'medieval folk music'".
 In incorporating the fictional language "Old Tongue" into the soundtrack, Balfe worked with a dialect and language coach to ensure lyrics were grammatically correct and had them written out phonetically for singers.
 He said that "when watching the show the vocals are the narrative of the scene…They're to do with actually supporting the storyline of the scene and the character's development."

-The first of four albums for season one, titled "The First Turn", was released on November 12, 2021, by Milan Records in digital, CD, and vinyl formats.
+The first of four albums for the first season, titled "The First Turn", was released on November 12, 2021, by Milan Records in digital, CD, and vinyl formats.
 The album contained fourteen tracks that were largely conceptual but contained key themes that spawned variations in the final score.
 Balfe said that "The score to this series is a re-imagination of fantasy music, doing away with the genre's reliance on large, traditional orchestras in favor of more modern colors while retaining the strong melodies and bold harmonies that fans can expect from such an epic."

-Season 1

-A second album, "The Wheel of Time: Season 1, Volume 1", was released on November 19, 2021, featuring music that was largely used in season one's first three episodes.

-"The Wheel of Time: Season 1, Volume 2", was released on December 3, 2021.

-The final album, "The Wheel of Time: Season 1, Volume 3", was released on December 17, 2021.

-Season 2

-On January 12, 2022, Balfe confirmed that he would be returning to score Season 2.
+On January 12, 2022, Balfe confirmed that he would be returning to score the second season.
+The Wheel of Time: Season 2, Volume 1 was released on September 8, 2023, and The Wheel of Time: Season 2, Volume 2 was released on September 22, 2023.

 Visual effects

 In early 2020, Julian Perry was attached to the series as Overall Visual Effects Supervisor.
 Special effects company Cinesite was revealed to be working on the visual effects of the series in April 2020.
-Additional VFX work was done by MPC Episodic, Outpost VFX, Automatik VFX, Union VFX, RISE, DNEG, Framestore, Scanline, Zelda VFX and Ombrium VFX.
+Additional VFX work was done by MPC Episodic, Outpost VFX, Automatik VFX, Union VFX, RISE, DNEG, Framestore, Scanline, Zelda VFX, and Ombrium VFX.
 In an interview, Perry discussed how the challenging nature of the show and a more limited post-production period resulting from the 2020 production halt required them to work with a large number of VFX studios to "help spread workload".